How to Cope With Constipation During Pregnancy

 What Causes Constipation in Pregnancy?

-Constipation can happen at any time in life, but you may be more susceptible to this condition during the later stages of pregnancy, perhaps when you’re in the third trimester.
-So, why does constipation happen during pregnancy:
+Constipation can occur at any time, but you might be more prone to it during later pregnancy stages, like the third trimester.
+So, why does constipation happen during pregnancy?

-• Lifestyle.
+Lifestyle.
 If you’re not drinking enough water, eating enough fiber, or incorporating some exercise into your daily routine, this might slow down your digestive system and lead to constipation.
-In our section below, How to Prevent and Treat Constipation During Pregnancy, we’ll give you some helpful lifestyle tips to help get things moving.
+In our section below, How to Prevent and Treat Constipation During Pregnancy [Link to H2], we’ll give you some helpful lifestyle tips, including pregnancy home remedies, to help get things moving.

 Signs of Constipation During Pregnancy